Latest SSC jobs » Celebrating Gandhi Jayanti: International Day of... » Celebrating Gandhi Jayanti: International Day of...

 • Gandhi was influenced by the idea of Satyagraha (devotion to the truth) and implemented non-violent protests around 1906.
 His struggles in South Africa helped him gain familiarity and initial acceptance in India.

-• Gandhi gave leadership to all sections of the people of India, irrespective of caste, color, and creed, in the struggle for freedom.
+• Gandhi provided leadership to all sections of Indian society in the struggle for freedom, regardless of caste, color, or creed.

 Important Movements Started by Mahatma Gandhi

 • Non-Cooperation Movement: One of the first series of non-violent protests nationwide was the non-cooperation movement started by Mahatma Gandhi.
-This movement officially started the Gandhian era in India.
-In this freedom struggle, the non-cooperation movement was basically aimed at making the Indians aware of the fact that the British govt can be opposed, and if done actively, it will keep a check on them.
-Thus, educational institutions were boycotted, foreign goods were boycotted.
+This movement officially started in the Gandhian era in India.
+In this freedom struggle, the non-cooperation movement was basically aimed at making the Indians aware of the fact that the British govt could be opposed, and if done actively, it would keep a check on them.
+Thus, educational institutions were boycotted, and foreign goods were boycotted.
 Indians awakened to the concept of going against the British.

-• Civil Disobedience Movement: Gandhi again took off with another nonviolent movement known as the civil disobedience movement.
-This movement was more active than the non-cooperation movement and brought about a revolution of sorts.
-This movement aimed at bringing the British administration to a stop by withdrawing support from everything.
-There was agitation against land revenue, abolition of salt tax, cutting down military expenditure, levying duty on foreign cloth, etc. A very important movement was that of Salt Satyagraha where Gandhi undertook the Dandi march as a protest against the Salt tax.
+• Civil Disobedience Movement: Gandhi embarked on another nonviolent campaign known as the civil disobedience movement.
+This movement proved to be even more dynamic than the non-cooperation movement and sparked a significant transformation.
+Its primary objective was to halt British administration by withholding support across various fronts.
+Protests erupted against issues like land revenue, the abolition of the salt tax, reductions in military spending, and the imposition of duties on foreign cloth, among others.
+A particularly pivotal moment within this movement was the Salt Satyagraha, during which Gandhi led the Dandi march as a form of protest against the salt tax.

 • Quit India Movement: The Quit India Movement was launched under the leadership of Mahatma Gandhi in August 1942.
 The main aim of launching this movement was to bring the British to negotiate with the Indian leaders.
 It was a call for immediate independence of India and the slogan of “Do or Die” was adopted for the same.
 However, the leaders were arrested soon after Gandhi’s speech and were put in jail by British officials.
 Gandhi went on a fast for 21 days demanding the release of the leaders despite his failing health.
 The British had to secure the release of the leaders.